The True Cost of Owning a Vehicle

 Even worse than the symphony of clangs and rattles can be the repairs that don’t give us fair warning.
-And with all the miles we bank on a yearly basis, it’s pretty likely you’ll find yourself stranded by car trouble at some time in your life.
+And with all the miles we bank on a yearly basis, it’s pretty likely you’ll find yourself stranded by at some time in your life.
 The last place you want to be is broken down with no money for a tow, a repair, or a ride home, so a widely accepted rule of thumb is to set at least $1,000 aside for auto emergencies.

 While we’re on the topic of emergencies, CommunityAmerica offers extended warranties that can help cover even surprise costly repairs.
 See more on navigating unexpected bumps in the road here.

-If you’re in a city or community living space, like an apartment or dormitory, you may need to factor in the price of parking your car in a shared space.
+If you’re in a city or community living space, like an apartment or dormitory, you may need to factor in the price of parking your vehicle in a shared space.
 Or searching for alternative, cost-free parking nearby.

 Registration & Insurance